powersync-ja/powersync-kotlin/demos/android-supabase-todolist/README.md

 ## Set up your Supabase and PowerSync project

-To run this demo, you need Supabase and PowerSync projects.
+To run this demo, you need a Supabase and PowerSync project.
 Detailed instructions for integrating PowerSync with Supabase can be found in [the integration guide](https://docs.powersync.com/integration-guides/supabase).

 Follow this guide to:
 1. Create and configure a Supabase project.